foundriesio/docs/source/user-guide/offline-update/offline-update.rst

 3. Reboot a device after running ``aklite-offline run [--config <config dir or file>]`` command if:

-    a. code 100: Apps failed to start after update, you must reboot a device to complete the rollback;
+    a. code 100: Apps failed to start after update, you must reboot the device and re-execute ``aklite-offline run`` to complete the rollback;
     b. code 5: the update includes a boot firmware, you can optionally reboot a device to finalize the boot firmware upgrade.

 Usage Details